Akbar Ali Khan (economist)

-Akbar Ali Khan (1944 – 8 September 2022) was a Bangladeshi economist and educationist who served as a bureaucrat until 2001.
+Akbar Ali Khan (Note: আকবর আলি খান, /bn/.) (আকবর আলি খান, /bn/; 1944 – 8 September 2022) was a Bangladeshi economist and educationist who served as a bureaucrat until 2001.
 He was a sub-divisional officer of Habiganj during the Bangladesh Liberation War when he decided to join the war.
-Later he served as an official of the Mujibnagar Government.
+Later, he served as an official of the Mujibnagar Government.
 After independence, he rejoined the civil service and reached the highest post of Cabinet Secretary.
 In the meanwhile, he also worked as a university teacher.
 Towards the end of 2006, he became one of the advisers of the Caretaker Government led by President Iajuddin Ahmed.
-He resigned along with three other advisers, namely, Hasan Mashhud Chowdhury, C M Shafi Sami and Sultana Kamal on the grounds of dissatisfaction with President Dr. Iajuddin Ahmed caretaker government.
-According to them, there was no scope to contribute in the caretaker government to create a congenial atmosphere for holding a free and fair election.
 In October 2007, the Government of Bangladesh constituted a Regulatory Reforms Commission (RRC) with him as the chair.

 Early life and education

 Khan was born in Nabinagar, Brahmanbaria, a sub-division of the-then Comilla district.
 He attended Nabinagar Pilot High School.
 He passed I.Sc. from Dhaka College in 1961.
 He then studied history at the University of Dhaka and completed his bachelor's and master's from there in 1964 and 1965 respectively, with first class, topping the list on both the occasions.
 Before joining the then Civil Services of Pakistan he served as a teacher in BUET for some time.
 After a foundation course at the Civil Service Academy in Lahore (1967–68), he was posted as the sub-divisional officer (SDO) of now defunct sub-district Habiganj in 1969.
-His uncle Yakub Ali Khan was a former Gov High official.
+His uncle, Yakub Ali Khan, was a government high official.
+A. K. N. Ahmed, the second governor of Bangladesh Bank, was his cousin.